CasualYT31/WebWars/README.md

 In place of `npm start`, you can also run the game directly using `node server.mjs`, `node server.mjs --port 8080`, etc.

+## Testing

+You can test the back end using: `npm test`.
+You can test the back end + front end using: `npx playwright test`.

 ## Map Packs

 The game's core codebase (`/src`, `/shared`, `/public`) is pretty bare.
 It is supposed to act as a framework with which you can create Advance Wars-like games.
 The `default-map-pack` will contain the code and assets that let you play any of the original four games on the GBA and the DS (primarily focusing on Dual Strike for now), but using the framework, you can develop any 2D turn-based strategy game that's played on a tiled map.